FindMySchool LogoFindMySchool

 As a Kettering school on Deeble Road, it serves local families across the town and nearby villages.
 Transport patterns typically include bus routes and car drop-off for younger years, with increasing independent travel as students move through Key Stage 4 and into sixth form.

-Oversubscription is real, even without distance visibility here.
-With 1.64 applications per place in the latest recorded dataset, admissions can be competitive.
+• Oversubscription can still matter, even without distance visibility here.
+Admissions can be competitive when applications exceed available places.
 Families should treat deadlines and supporting documentation as high stakes, not admin.

 Kettering Science Academy is best understood as a large, improving comprehensive with a clearly articulated behaviour culture, a reworked curriculum, and a sixth form that suits many students who value continuity and structured support.
 It will suit students who respond well to routines, benefit from clear expectations, and want a broad secondary offer with recognised enrichment such as Duke of Edinburgh’s Award, cadets, and employer-facing events.
 Families seeking a consistently high-attaining academic sixth form, or those who require very high precision in feedback and assessment across all subjects, should probe carefully on consistency and post-16 outcomes before committing.